-Nursing a newborn is complicated.
-It can be delightful, difficult, awkward, pleasant, painful, exhausting, or all of the above.
+Nursing a newborn can be delightful, difficult, awkward, pleasant, painful, exhausting, or all of the above.
 But one thing’s for sure: It’s likely to make you hella hungry — and for good reason.
 Your body burns 300 to 500 calories per day producing milk.
 Then there’s the fact that feeding yourself and your baby can be quite the challenge, especially in the early days when nursing sessions are nonstop (and therefore, having a free hand or two to whip up a snack can feel pretty impossible).

 But fear not, mama: There is hope.
 These breastfeeding snacks are nutritious, delicious and filling.
 The best part?
 Most of them can be stashed in/on/around your nightstand, for the easiest of access.

 Crunchy and salty, pretzels are the perfect low-calorie treat.
 And these grain-free versions (made with cassava flour) from FitJoy are ideal for the gluten-free, dairy-free, or just plain hungry and healthy breastfeeders out there.

 FitJoy grain-free pretzels, $14.99 for a 2-pack at Amazon